This is how New Zealand's largest daily newspaper 'The New Zealand Herald' described the NBC report.

 A group of young Americans living and working in New Zealand seem to think so.

-Megyn Kelly's NBC show interviewed US migrants to find out why they love living and working in New Zealand in a piece that aired on the weekend.
+Megyn Kelly's show interviewed US migrants to find out why they love living and working in New Zealand in a piece that aired on NBC last weekend.

 Presenter Keith Morrison took in the scenery of Queenstown with travel blogger Liz Carlson, and met a group of her American friends, one of whom said: